nice-game-hints/night-of-the-rabbit/04-mw-magician/015-second-portal/020-light-branch.md

 Great!
 Now spill the juice from the glownut on the branch to get more light there.

 # The glownut is too heavy
-You need to improvise to get the glownut juice spilled on the branch.
+Maybe you could find something with more _force_ to break the glownut on the branch.

-# How?
+# Any more hints?
 When you look from the top of the town hall into the view below.
 What do you see?
 That view has the answer.

 # Hmm..
 I see the city wall?
+What else?
 The city wall, yes.
 And one of the _cannons_ guarding the city.

 # Tell me what to do with the cannon